Respect. Now. Always.

 To date 64 of 65 actions have been completed representing 98% completion.
 The final action is commissioning a follow-up Equal Opportunity Commission internal audit, which is scheduled for the end of 2019.

-A summary of progress against the Respect.
-Now.
-Always Taskforce Action Plan will be available in December 2018.
 The following list highlights some of the work that has been completed:

 - Development of Inclusive Language Guidelines, which are published on the HR website and Safer Campus Community website.